Sleep Supplements Archives | Optimal Circadian Health

 That would also mean our current approach to treatment, which is about getting more oxygen into the body, could be somewhat misguided as well.

-So, this is where it makes sense to consider additional options, like supplements for sleep apnea, to address the underlying reasons for the body’s compensatory mechanisms (Kheirandish-Gozal & Gozal, 2014).
+So, this is where it makes sense to consider additional options, like supplements, to address the underlying reasons for the body’s compensatory mechanisms (Kheirandish-Gozal & Gozal, 2014).

 Remember though, supplements are just the tip of the iceberg in what’s needed to address this issue.
 But hey, they’re worth mentioning, so let’s dive in, shall we?